jong1909/WPErado/wp-content/plugins/customer-reviews-woocommerce/readme.txt

 * Works out of the box by using a responsive email template with custom colors
 * Unsubscribe option
 * Built-in testing tool to make sure that emails look beautifully before sending them
-* Reminders in different languages via an integration with "qTranslate X" plugin
+* Reminders in different languages via an integration with "qTranslate X" and "WPML" plugins

 === Aggregated Review Form ===